 Speed up investigations and tidy up of illegal dumping to ensure that perpetrators are dealt with and environment is cleaned up.

-Ensure that Council recovers as much of the millions spent cleaning up illegally dumped rubbish by recovering it from those responsible.
+Ensure that Council recovers the millions spent cleaning up illegally dumped rubbish from those responsible.

 Providing better transparency on resource consent applications and providing more opportunities for locals to engage constructively before decisions are made.